 Only the word ‘Larenkelo’, which is in Himachal Pradesh, was replaced with ‘Bargadwa’, a village in UP.

 2. The same message with the ‘Larenkelo’ angle was also used to circulate another video where a mentally-challenged man was thrashed by locals in Madhya Pradesh.

-At least 15 people have been lynched across the country in mob attacks sparked by child-kidnapping rumours.
+At least 15 people were lynched across the country in mob attacks sparked by child-kidnapping rumours in 2019.
 Social media users are advised to not forward any message that fuels the false claims.
-Below is a video where Alt News debunks the 15 most viral child-lifting rumours.
+Below is a video where Alt News debunks the 15 of the most viral child-lifting rumours.